codERSunny812/HTF3.0/README.md

 ## Our mission

-Our mission is to reduce stress and save the time of the patient and reduce thier tension of handling their  medical report.
-Once they have uploaded the report  on the website and it's always available on our website.
-At any time the patient can download thier report.
+Our mission is to reduce stress and save the time of the patient and reduce thier tension of handling their  medical report and also minimize the use wastage of medicine which can occur due to many reason one of them is overprescription by the doctor .Once the report is  uploaded t on the website  it's always available on our website whenever the patient want he/she can download his/her report.

 ## Features